Jean-Louis Bourlanges: Member of the National Assembly, 2017–present

-In January 2021, he was elected to succeed Marielle de Sarnez at the presidency of the Foreign Affairs Committee.

 In May 2022, Bourlanges was a notable critic of the appointment of Pap Ndiaye as Education Minister in the government of Prime Minister Élisabeth Borne by President Emmanuel Macron.
 The following month, he won reelection to a second term in the National Assembly in the 2022 legislative election.

+On 1 December 2022, Bourlanges was among the guests invited to the state dinner hosted by U.S. President Joe Biden in honor of President Emmanuel Macron at the White House.